Skip to Content

 Orlando, Florida is one of the best spring break destinations in the US

-The Greater Orlando area is home to Walt Disney World, SeaWorld, Legoland, Madame Tussauds, Universal Orlando, Fun Spot America, the Kennedy Space Center, and many water parks.
+Orlando, a top global tourism destination, offers attractions like Walt Disney World, SeaWorld, Legoland, Madame Tussauds, Universal Orlando, Fun Spot America, and the Kennedy Space Center.

 Things to do in Orlando